 Today's job candidates must be able to collaborate, communicate and solve problems – skills developed mainly through social and emotional learning (SEL).
 Combined with traditional skills, this social and emotional proficiency will equip students to succeed in the evolving digital economy.
 What skills will be needed most?
 An analysis of 213 studies showed that students who received SEL instruction had achievement scores that averaged 11 percentile points higher than those who did not.
 And SEL potentially leads to long-term benefits such as higher rates of employment and educational fulfillment.
-Share Author: Jenny Soffel, Website Editor, World Economic Forum.
+License and Republishing.
 The Physics of How Your Earphone Jack Works (Just in Time to Say Goodbye) It doesn’t matter if you call it an earphone or headphone jack—it’s still on just about every smartphone.

 With rumors that Apple will kill the the earphone jack on the iPhone 7 to make it thinner, I think this is a good time to look at this surprisingly simple piece of technology.
 It’s all about a complete circuit At the most basic level, an earphone is a loop of wire with current running through it.
 This electric current in the loop then interacts with a permanent magnet which in turn pushes the air—that’s sound.
+Yes, I left out a lot of the details, but that’s enough for now (and there are other ways to make a speaker, but this is the most common).
 Worried face: the battle for emoji, the world's fastest-growing language.
 Had Shigetaka Kurita realised when he sat down to design the first emoji that he was laying the foundation for what would become the world’s fastest-growing form of communication, he might have chosen his icons a little more carefully.